-MVP hours may be used during the workday to volunteer at nonprofit organizations that address economic, physical, and/or emotional needs within the communities Miron calls home.
-In 2020, Miron employees donated approximately 200 hours of time to several worthy community organizations.MVP: Community Clean-UpAlthough the pandemic initially delayed Miron employees in gathering to clean up their respective communities in honor of Earth Day, the autumn brought with it the opportunity for people to step out into the great outdoors and pick up trash and debris that had collected on trails, in highway ditches, and next to riverways over the summer.MVP: Make A Difference DayIn addition to participating in the Volunteer Fox Cities Mystery Mission, Miron staff in various offices carved out time to honor National Make A Difference Day by supporting both the young and old.
-Hygiene boxes were packed and delivered to Youth Go, a nonprofit providing underserved and at-risk youth in grades five through 12 with opportunities to do well in school, develop as individuals, and prepare for their next step in life.
-For assisted living facilities, birdhouses were constructed, painted, and ultimately gifted to residents in various communities, encouraging feathered friends to stop by the recipients’ windows for regular visits throughout the pandemic.MVP: Cards of KindnessAt the onset of the pandemic, when senior living facilities were on lockdown, Miron staff members and their families created and sent personal greeting cards to residents to let them know that community members were thinking of them during such an uncertain time.MVP: Operation Gratitude Paracord Bracelet CreationIn honor of Veterans Day, Miron staff members supported Operation Gratitude—a national organization serving military and first responder heroes—by way of creating paracord bracelets.
+MVP hours may be used during the workday to volunteer at any non-profit organizations within the communities Miron calls home.
+Miron employees donate more than 550 hours of time each year to several worthy community organizations.MVP: Community Clean-UpMiron employees regularly head outdoors to pick up trash and debris that has collected on trails and along roads and riverways near our offices.
+Being a good neighbor is what it’s all about!MVP: Make A Difference DayIn celebration of Make a Difference Day, Miron employees folded origami cranes, a symbol of strength, to be distributed through area schools’ Sources of Strength program to students struggling with social isolation.MVP: Cards of KindnessAt the onset of the pandemic, when senior living facilities were on lockdown, Miron staff members and their families created and sent personal greeting cards to residents to let them know that community members were thinking of them during such an uncertain time.MVP: Operation Gratitude Paracord Bracelet CreationIn honor of Veterans Day, Miron staff members supported Operation Gratitude—a national organization serving military and first responder heroes—by way of assembling paracord bracelets.
 These functional bracelets are literal lifelines for our service men and women in an emergency; in an instant, and with one strategic pull, 7.5 feet of cord capable of holding up to 550 pounds is available to be used for everything from building a makeshift shelter to suturing an open wound.MVP: Volunteer Fox Cities Mystery MissionIn honor of National Make A Difference Day, members of the Miron team signed up for a Mystery Mission through Volunteer Fox Cities.
 After receiving clues about their assignment for several days in advance, the volunteers were finally given the name and address of the non-profit to which they were assigned just a few hours before they were due to report.
 Miron staff found themselves at BEAMING, Inc., an organization in Neenah that offers equine-assisted therapeutic riding for people of all ages and abilities.
 The volunteers tackled various improvements and chores, including cleaning out the arena, painting out-buildings, and cleaning saddles and other equipment.Previous slideNext slide

-Kids Christmas Party
+Kids' Christmas Party

-Children's WisconsinMiron is a proud partner of Children’s Wisconsin, whose vision is to make the children of Wisconsin the healthiest in the nation.
+Miron is a proud partner of Children’s Wisconsin, whose vision is to make the children of Wisconsin the healthiest in the nation.
 Providing care from routine visits to life-saving advances and treatment options, they work to ensure that every child and family receives nothing but the best care.
-In 2020, Miron proudly donated $200,000 to Children’s Wisconsin to ensure their holistic health experts can continue their work preventing childhood suffering.“Our Child Advocacy and Protection Services program is grateful for the support of Miron Construction in our efforts to respond to, and prevent, child abuse and neglect.
+Miron proudly donates to Children’s Wisconsin to ensure their holistic health experts can continue their work preventing childhood suffering.“Our Child Advocacy and Protection Services program is grateful for the support of Miron Construction in our efforts to respond to, and prevent, child abuse and neglect.
 This gift enables our team to be strategic and nimble in supporting educational and service missions, as well as expand access to child maltreatment medical expertise for children, families, and investigators in Wisconsin.
 Your generosity helps Children’s provide the best possible care for kids each and every day—we are humbled by your belief in our work.
 Thank you for helping us help the most vulnerable of kids.”Meg Brzyski NelsonChief Development Officer, Children’s Wisconsin Foundation

 Feeding America® Eastern Wisconsin

-Miron collaborated with Make-A-Wish Wisconsin to grant the wish of a very special five-year-old named Dominic.
+Miron collaborated with Make-A-Wish Wisconsin to grant the wish of a very special five-year-old, Dominic.
 Dominic is living with Lennox-Gastaut syndrome, a severe neurological disease that makes him prone to seizures.
 Dominic wished to be a “worker man” for the day, so several Miron team members stepped up to make his wish come true.

 Dominic started his day with a police and fire escort from his home to a nearby Miron project site.
 Once on site, Dominic joined the crew, undertaking such efforts as operating equipment, pouring concrete, and laying block.
-Following the site visit, a custom sandbox was constructed at Dominic’s house, with the help of Dominic himself, to ensure he had the perfect place to play with his collection of excavating toys.
+Following the site visit, a custom sandbox was constructed at Dominic’s house, with the help of Dominic himself, to ensure he had the perfect place to play with his collection of excavation toys.

-Through the support of Miron and others, Rawhide continues to transform lives by providing healing therapy, counseling, and skills development for young adults.
-Rawhide’s commitment is to love and serve those who need it the most, by combining faith, compassion, and commitment.
-In 2020, Miron donated more than $120,000 to Rawhide.“Rawhide Youth Services is blessed to have Miron Construction’s support.
+Through the support of Miron and others, Rawhide continues to transform lives by providing healing therapy, counseling, and skill development for young adults.
+Rawhide’s commitment is to love and serve those who need it the most by combining faith, compassion, and commitment.“Rawhide Youth Services is blessed to have Miron Construction’s support.
 Your team’s gifts help us transform the lives of Wisconsin’s at-risk youth and their families who need a second chance at life.
 Through our new and updated facilities as well as your generous donations, Rawhide staff can continue providing critical services to accomplish our mission each year through therapy, residential care, education, love, and hope with every youth who comes to us for help.”Alan B. LouxPresident and CEO, Rawhide Youth Services

-Donations and Drives
+Donations & Drives